paulinalealh/paulinalealh/README.md

-## Welcome!
+Hey!
+Paulina here.
+Welcome to my Github page, where you'll find all my DA projects, experiments, and whatnot.
+I hope you have fun browsing through my data explorations!
+Thank you for visiting!

-🪐 I’m currently working on a SQL project where I analyze different celestial bodies in our galaxy, the Milky Way. 🌠
+🪐 I’m currently working on: a SQL project where I analyze different celestial bodies in our galaxy, the Milky Way. 🌠

 ✉️ Contact: lealherrerapaulina@gmail.com